Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 metadata(genome)
 ```

-By default, the *BSGenomes* come with no sequence masking of, for example known repetitive regions that you may wish to ignore in your analyses.
+By default, the *BSGenomes* come with no sequence masking.
+It is common when woprking with reference genomes to mask regions that may ciontain ambiguous sequences, such as repeat regions, that you wish to ignore in your analyses.
 To obtain a masked genome, you should set `masked=TRUE` in the `getBSgenome()` function.
 This will load a genome in which specific sequences have been masked in a hierachical fashion using the following criteria:
 1. Gaps in the genome assembly
 2. Sequences with intra-contig ambiguities
 3. regions flagged by [*RepeatMasker*](http://www.repeatmasker.org/)
 4. regions flagged by [*Tandem Repeat Finder*](https://tandem.bu.edu/trf/trf.html)

-Lets load in the masked reference and compare to the unmasked version.
+Load the masked reference and compare to the unmasked version.
 ```r
 genome.m <- getBSgenome("BSgenome.Mmusculus.UCSC.mm10.masked")
 class(genome.m)